suwebdev/WATS-4000-gitbook/application-architecture/organizing-data-and-configuration-code.md

 }
 </script>
 ```
-Notice that in this example we don't need to specify anything beyond the endpoint path (`weather`).
+Notice that in this example we don't need to specify anything beyond the endpoint path (`find`).
 Our API call is much smaller than in previous examples.
 And if we used a different endpoint to get the forecast for a post, the API call would look something like this:

 ```html
 <script>